How to write YAML file for Azure Kubernetes Service (AKS)

 --- apiVersion: apps/v1 kind: Deployment metadata: name: skl labels: app: web spec: replicas: 1 selector: matchLabels: app: web template: metadata: labels: app: web spec: containers: - name: demoimage image: sakaldeep/demoimage:1 ports: - containerPort: 80

-Templates are simply definitions of objects to be replicated — objects that might, in other circumstances, by created on their own.
+Templates are simply definitions of objects to be replicated — objects that might, in other circumstances, be created on their own.
 Save the above code as a deployments.yaml.
 We will use this file in the next section.

-Create an AKS cluster if you are not created already as below.
+Create an AKS cluster if you are not created it already as below.
 We will use Azure CLI here, log in to Azure CLI using az login, and run the below command.
-The first command will create a resource group 'AKS, and second command will create the AKS cluster 'SKL' having 1 node.
+The first command will create a resource group 'AKS, and the second command will create the AKS cluster 'SKL' having 1 node.

 az group create --name AKS--location northeurope az aks create --resource-group AKS --name SKL --node-count 1 --enable-addons monitoring --generate-ssh-keys